Unlimited beer and wine with ticket purchase.

 Basket raffle with various selections.

 Light snacks included.
-Ru’s Pierogi Food Truck will also be on site!
+Ru’s Pierogi and Sassi Cakes food trucks will also be on site!

-Featuring a live band and DJ, games, and photobooth!
+Featuring a live band and DJ, games, raffles, and photobooth!

 What is Buffalonia?